 Mad Men episode 714 – “Person to Person”

 Meredith is her usual ditzy self in her final meeting, but she’s also impressively resilient and even wise.
-Though concerned and hopeful for Don, Meredith is ready to move on with her life and, after Roger lets her go, on with her career.
+Though concerned and hopeful for Don, Meredith is ready to move on with her life and her career.
 Roger says McCann has realized that he doesn’t need two secretaries, but considering Caroline’s reactions to Meredith and Caroline’s insistence to Roger, I think that Caroline is the main force behind Meredith losing her job.

 Joan and Richard snorting cocaine is surprising for a cable show that’s subject to content regulations.
 Maybe the depiction has been allowed because the substance isn’t actually shown, and maybe there hasn’t been any buzz because it’s the series finale.
 In my view, overlooking this scene is easier because it involves rich, middle-aged white people using the illicit drug for recreational use.